 - Long-term issues with attention and executive function

-Science Says: Marijuana smoke contains more tar and carcinogens than tobacco smoke, especially when inhaled deeply.
-Natural does not mean harmless.
+The smoke produced has more tar and carcinogens than tobacco smoke especially when inhaled deeply.

 A: The amount of THC in marijuana has increased in recent decades.
 In the past, marijuana contained 2-5% THC.
 Now it has 15-30% THC and sometimes more.
 New products like wax and shatter can be 60-99% pure THC.
 Oils that can be vaped or put into edibles can be 80-99% pure THC.